 Pregnancy is an exciting time filled with lots of milestones and markers.
-Your baby is growing and developing at a rapid pace, so here’s an overview of what the little one is up to this week.
+Your baby is growing and developing at a rapid pace.
+Here’s an overview of what the little one is up to during each week.

-Though you aren’t actually pregnant in weeks one and two, doctors use the start of your last menstrual period to date your pregnancy.
+Though you aren’t pregnant in weeks 1 and 2, doctors use the start of your last menstrual period to date your pregnancy.

-The follicles on your ovaries are developing until one (or two!) dominates and is released during ovulation, around 14 days after the start of your period.
+The follicles on your ovaries are developing until one or two dominate and are released during ovulation.
+This occurs around 14 days after the start of your period.

-Conception occurs at the beginning of week three — after ovulation — when your egg is finally released and fertilized by the father’s sperm.
-After fertilization, your baby’s sex, hair color, eye color, and more are determined by its chromosomes.
+Conception occurs at the beginning of week 3 — after ovulation — when your egg is released and fertilized by the father’s sperm.
+After fertilization, your baby’s sex, hair color, eye color, and other characteristics are determined by chromosomes.

 Your baby has just implanted in your uterine lining and is now a tiny fetal pole around 1/25-inch long.
 Their heart is already forming along with arm and leg buds, brain, and spinal cord.

 To get an idea of your baby’s size, look at the tip of a pen.
 The embryo now has three layers.
-The ectoderm will turn into her skin and nervous system.
+The ectoderm will turn into their skin and nervous system.

 The mesoderm will form their bones, muscles, and reproductive system.
-Lastly, the endoderm will make up the mucous membranes, lungs, intestines, and more.
+The endoderm will make up the mucous membranes, lungs, intestines, and more.

-By week six, baby’s heartbeat can usually be detected on an ultrasound as a fast flicker.
+By week 6, your baby’s heartbeat can usually be detected as a fast flicker on an ultrasound.

-Baby’s face is slowly getting some definition this week.
-Their arms and legs look like paddles and they’re a little bigger than the top of a pencil eraser.
+Your baby’s face is slowly getting some definition this week.
+Their arms and legs look like paddles, and they’re a little bigger than the top of a pencil eraser.

-The heart is beating regularly, fingers and toes are sprouting, and their head and brain continue to develop.
-Pretty soon, all of their organs will be working together.
+Your baby’s heart is beating regularly, their fingers and toes are sprouting, and their head and brain continue to develop.
+Soon their organs will be working together.

 Boy or girl?
-Your baby’s genitals are beginning to develop this week, though you won’t be able to detect the sex on an ultrasound for a while longer.
+Your baby’s genitals are beginning to develop this week, though you won’t be able to detect the sex on an ultrasound yet.

 Your baby is about 2 inches long and weighs 1/3 ounce.
 Most of the length and the weight are in the head.

-Baby is 3 inches long and weighs about 1 ounce.
-The vocal cords are beginning to form and the kidneys are now functioning.
+You baby is 3 inches long and weighs about 1 ounce.
+Their vocal cords are beginning to form, and their kidneys are now functioning.

 Welcome to the second trimester!
-Your baby has started urinating in the amniotic fluid and their intestines have returned from the umbilical cord to the abdomen.
-The riskiest part of your pregnancy is over and your chance of miscarriage has dropped to only 1 to 5 percent.
+Your baby has started urinating in the amniotic fluid, and their intestines have moved from the umbilical cord to their abdomen.
+The riskiest part of your pregnancy is over, and your chance of miscarriage has dropped to only 1 to 5 percent.

-Your baby weighs approximately 1 1/2 ounces and their crown to rump length is just about 3 1/2 inches.
+Your baby weighs approximately 1 1/2 ounces, and their crown to rump length is about 3 1/2 inches.

 If you have an ultrasound at week 15, you might see your baby’s first bones forming.

 Your little one is 4 to 5 inches long from head to toe and weighs around 3 ounces.
-What’s cool this week?
+What’s happening this week?
 They’ve started making sucking motions with their mouth.

 Fat stores that will keep your baby warm and give them energy are accumulating beneath the skin.
-Baby weighs 7 ounces and stretches 5 1.2 inches from crown to rump.
+Your baby weighs 7 ounces and stretches 5 1/2 inches from crown to rump.

 This is a big week for your baby’s senses.
-The ears are developing, and they may start hearing your voice.
-The eyes may start to detect light.
+Ears are developing, and they may start hearing your voice.
+Their eyes may start to detect light.

-Your baby can now swallow and has fine hair called lanugo covering most of his body.
-By the end of these weeks, baby will be about 7 1/2 inches from crown to rump and weigh a full pound.
+Your baby can now swallow and has fine hair called lanugo covering most of the body.
+By the end of this week your baby will be about 7 1/2 inches from crown to rump and weigh a full pound.

-You will likely feel lots of kicks and jabs at this stage as baby experiments with movement in their extremities.
-Babies born at 23 weeks can survive with months of intensive care but may have some disabilities.
+You will likely feel lots of kicks and jabs at this stage as your baby experiments with movement in their extremities.
+Babies born at 23 weeks can survive with months of intensive care, but may have some disabilities.

-Baby is 1 foot long from head to toe this week and weighs 1 1/2 pounds.
-Taste buds are forming on the tongue and their fingerprints and footprints are nearly complete.
+Now your baby is 1 foot long from head to toe and weighs 1 1/2 pounds.
+Their taste buds are forming on the tongue and their fingerprints and footprints are nearly complete.